Zuzuna54/Software-Factory/docs/phases/iteration_1.md

 After completing this phase, we will have:

 1. A functional `BaseAgent` class that all specialized agents will inherit from
-2. LLM integration with a selected provider (OpenAI, Anthropic, or Vertex AI)
+2. LLM integration with a selected provider (Google Vertex AI with Gemini models)
 3. A comprehensive logging system recording all agent activities to PostgreSQL
 4. Vector memory implementation for semantic search capabilities
 5. A basic CLI for testing agent interactions